Chri692u/fn-shell/README.md

 2. The Haskell Cabal (cabal)

 ### Starting the shell
-1. After installing and starting cabal, the shell will start from the environment defined in ShellEnv.ini.
+1. After installing and starting cabal, the shell will start from the environment defined in ShellEnv.ini (refer to the one in the repo)
 2. The shell will initialize by constructing the file system and the shell environment in binary files (FST.bin & ShellEnv.bin) along with a .history file for the terminal.
 3. The shell will start with the cursor at the root, use :help for a list of commands